The Admin Interface

 To launch an NLI, select

-configuration/examples/port combinations and click 'Launch'.
+configuration/corpus/port combinations and click 'Launch'.

 configurations.
 These NLIs can be accessed through the browser via the given NLI